S4NKALP/hyprland/README.md

 ## Overview

-This repository contains my personal dotfiles and configuration files.
-It's currently in an early, experimental phase and may not be suitable for general use.
+<h4>This repository contains my personal dotfiles and configuration files.
+It's currently in an early, experimental phase and may not be suitable for general use.</h4>

+> [!WARNING]
+> This configuration is made by myself, for myself, and with very little concern for other's preferences.
+This configuration is not meant to be "good", it's just meant to be comfortable for me.
+Let it also known that this is _VERY_ WIP.

 </div>

 > [!NOTE]
 > This repository is in the alpha stage and primarily for personal use.
 The organization and configurations may change significantly in the future.

-### How it looks:
+### Showcase:

 For Now
 <img src ="assets/rice.png">